spacetelescope/imexam/docs/imexam/description.rst

 Introduction
 ************

 imexam is meant as a replacement for the IRAF imexamine task.
-You should be able to perform all of the important functions that imexamine provided in IRAF, but you also gain the power and flexibility of python.
+You should be able to perform all of the important functions that imexamine provided in IRAF, but you also gain the flexibility of python.
+The real power of imexam comes as a library which provides common plotting and data analysis regardless of the viewer you choose to use, or even with no viewer at all.
+All the functions may be accessed without connecting to a display, the user may also attach their own functions to the imexam loop.

 Imexam currently provides display support two viewers.
 The first is a DS9 window, either one you already have open, or one that imexam explicitly opens.
+The default is for imexam to start up it's own DS9 process.
 It communicates with the DS9 window through the XPA messaging system.
 A Ginga widget using an HTML5 backend is also available as a viewer.
-The package is designed so that it may accept other display devices in the future.
+The package is designed so that it may easily accept other display devices in the future.

-The imexam library can be used standalone, without a viewer, to create the plots which are available in the interactive sessions by just importing the plotting object and feeding the functions your data with x,y coordinates for the plots.
+The imexam library can be used standalone, without a viewer, to create the plots which are available in the interactive sessions by importing the plotting object and feeding the functions your data with x,y coordinates for the plots.
 It can also be used within the Jupyter notebook framework with either DS9 or the HTML5 backend for viewing.
 In either case, the images and plots are saved inside the notebook in conjunction with the nbAgg matplotlib backend.

 .. note:: For DS9, it is important to know if you have XPANS installed on your machine and available through your PATH if you plan to use the nameserver functionality.
 XPANS is the XPA Name Server, it keeps track of all the open socket connections for DS9 and provides a reference for their names.
 If you DO NOT have XPANS installed, then imexam will still work, but you should either start the DS9 window after importing imexam through the imexam.connect() interface, OR after you start DS9 from the shell, make note of the XPA_METHOD address in the File->Information dialog and use that in your call to connect: window=imexam.connect(XPA_METHOD) so that communication with the correct socket is established.
 As a convenience, a full installation of the XPA software is packaged with this module.
 You may choose whether or not to make use of this.
 There are lines in the setup.py file which are commented out, removing these will compile the XPA software during the full imexam installation and place a copy of the xpans executable in your scripts directory.

 In order to use the Ginga widget display you must have Ginga installed.
-More information about Ginga can be found in the package documentation: http://ginga.readthedocs.org/en/latest/
+More information about Ginga can be found in the package documentation: http://ginga.readthedocs.org/en/latest/.
+If you are using Python 3 you should also install Pillow which will aid in the image display.

 You can access this help file on your locally installed copy of the package by using the imexam.display_help() call after import.
 This will display the help in your web browser.